 The definition of "connected person" in section 9C(1) expands paragraph (d)(v) of the definition of "connected person" in section 1(1) in relation to a company.
-More specifically, corporate holders of shares are viewed as connected persons in relation to the company in which they hold at least 20% of the equity shares (even if a holder of shares holds the majority, namely more than 50%, voting rights).
-This definition is applied for purposes of enforcing the three-year immovable property and bare dominium anti-avoidance rules in section 9C(3) (see 7).
+More specifically, corporate holders of shares are viewed as connected persons in relation to the company in which they hold at least 20% of the equity shares (even if a holder of shares holds the majority voting rights).
+This definition is applied for purposes of enforcing the three-year immovable property and bare dominium antiavoidance rules in section 9C(3) - see 7.